dhis2/developer-portal/blog/2024-11-28-developer-portal-restructure.md

 ### UI Library

-The UI library used to be hosted on a separate site, but we've now moved it to the Developer Portal.
-The UI Library is a collection of reusable components that can be used to build your own DHIS2 applications.
-But not only does it contain Web UI Components, it also contains best practices, predefined colors, an icon library and other Patterns and Principles.
-The Design System is now separated from the Web UI components.
-The Design system is applicable to all DHIS2 applications (Web & Android), while the Web UI components are specifically for web applications.
+The UI library was previously hosted on a separate site, but we've now moved it to the Developer Portal.
+The UI Library is a collection of reusable components which can be used to build your own DHIS2 applications.
+These components implement the [DHIS2 Design System](/design-system) which consists of best practices, predefined colors, an icon library and other patterns and principles.
+The Design System documentation is now separated from the Web UI components.
+The Design system is applicable to all DHIS2 applications (Web & Android), while the Web UI components are specifically for use in web applications.

 You can find the [Design System at the top level navigation](/design-system) of the Developer Portal, while the Web UI components are found in the [References section](/docs/ui/webcomponents).